Securing a service network using policies

 After exposing services using Skupper, you have created a service network.

-After a cluster administrator installs the policy system using a Custom Resource Definition (CRD), the cluster administrator needs to configure one or more policies to allow developers create and use services on the service network.
+After a cluster administrator installs a Skupper policy Custom Resource Definition (CRD), the cluster administrator needs to configure one or more policies to allow developers create and use services on the service network.

 A cluster administrator configures one or more of following items using custom resources (CRs) to enable communication: